 Wisconsin Aerial Photography: Oddities and Interesting Sights

-Aerial photography provides us with a wonderful way to observe our planet.
 As humans, we leave an interesting footprint on Earth.
-Sometimes that “footprint” can be a little…. entertaining.
+Sometimes that footprint can be a little…. entertaining.
 The following discoveries were submitted to the SCO by mapping professionals from around the state.
 Click the images to see enlargements.
 Enjoy!

 cleveland 400px

-This business located at 2893 S. Delaware Ave. in Milwaukee, which happens to be on a major flightpath into General Mitchell International Airport, welcomes weary travellers to “Cleveland.”
+This business located at 2893 S. Delaware Ave., which happens to be on a major flight path into Milwaukee’s General Mitchell International Airport, welcomes weary travelers to “Cleveland.”
 Photo date: 2015.

 Ripon EAA Rooftop Sign

 Ripon, WI is a major waypoint for aircraft headed to the annual Experimental Aircraft Association (EAA) AirVenture event in Oshkosh.
-This rooftop sign, clearly visible in 2005 but now virtually invisible, welcomes pilots to the area.
+This rooftop sign, clearly visible in 2005 (but no longer), welcomes pilots to the area.
 Submitted by Terry Dieztel, Fond du Lac County.
 Photo date: 2005.

 WIMILW020005NeighObliq51S 060420 400px